samuel-book/samuel-1/_sources/introduction/plain_english.md

 Some of our most important findings were:

+* Our machine learning models were correct eight to nine times out of ten.
+They also report how sure they are about a decision, and the more sure they are the more often they are right.

+* Using our machine learning models we could ask the question *"What treatment would this patient have likely received at different hospitals?"*

 * Different hospitals would likely make different decisions on patients.
 Hospitals can more easily agree on who definitely *should not be* treated with clot-busting drugs than who *should be*.

 * There is large range in *willingness to treat*.
 Given the same set of patients, those most willing to treat would treat four to five times more patients than those least willing to treat.